 Most people are eligible for the State Pension once they reach the State Pension Age.
-This is currently 66 (67 from April 2026 and rising to 68 by 2046), so if you want to retire before then you need to have a plan for where your income is going to come from.
+This is currently 66, but will be 67 from 6th April this year and will rise to 68 by 2046.
+So if you want to retire before then, you need to create a plan for where your income is going to come from.

 Check your company pension schemes